25 Modern Mullet Hairstyles: How-To Guide & Maintenance Tips

 Maintenance: Every 3-4 weeks for precision

-8. High Fade Mullet
+8. High Fade Modern Mullet

 Creates aggressive contrast through high temple fades while maintaining substantial top and back length.
 This bold variation makes immediate visual statements and suits confident personalities.